golemfactory/golem-docs/docs/Ncreators/javascript/examples/commands.md

 ```

-Note that now the chain is ended with ` .endStream()` and then we read data chanks from ReadableStream `res`.
+Note that now the chain is ended with ` .endStream()` and then we read data chunks from ReadableStream `res`.

 Once the stream is closed we can end our TaskExecutor instance.